Shripad-Rajput/Open-Elective-Allotment-System/README.md

 # Open-elective-allotment-system
 This is simple project using data analysis to perform open elective subject allocation in engineering colleges.
+This project id created by [@TejasVarute](https://github.com/TejasVarute) and i am collable with him.

 **What is open elective subject in engineering ?**